 The screen and screen controls

 It’s a 7″ touchscreen, with the same plastic surface found on previous units.
-Yes it’s proven, no it isn’t cutting edge – anyone used to using a smartphone or tablet (read: all of us) will recognise the long-in-the-tooth technology here.
+Yes it’s proven, no it isn’t cutting edge – anyone familiar with using a smartphone or tablet (read: all of us) will recognise the long-in-the-tooth technology here.

 And while it is colour, the refresh rate means it is jerky (again, when compared to phones and tablets), and the low resolution adds to that “old gen” feel.
-Again, as a flagship controller released as an “answer” to Denon DJ’s Prime 4, we really didn’t expect to be reiterating in our Pioneer XDJ-XZ review that this is the same tech as the other XDJ all-in-ones, several years on.
+Again, as a flagship controller released as an “answer” to Denon DJ’s Prime 4, we really didn’t expect to be reiterating that this is the same tech as the other XDJ all-in-ones, several years on.

 The screens give you smaller, full waveforms for each deck as well as the “big” ones, that show cue point info, and they also contain time elapsed and other status info.
 Basic info as to the settings of the Beat FX is shown here too.
 (See video for full talkthrough, including the Utility menus options.)
 Note there is no vertical waveform option.